Recommendations

 Sir John Soane's Museum

-Wander group this Georgian maze that is the Sir John Soane’s Museum, which tells the story of art and architecture through the ages from ancient Greece to 18th-century England.
+Wander around the Georgian maze that is Sir John Soane’s Museum, which tells the story of art and architecture through the ages from ancient Greece to 18th-century England.
 Creator of monumental public buildings, most notably the bank of England, John Soane was also an avid collector.
 In 1792, at the height of his fame, Soane bought a house in Lincoln’s Inn Fields and transformed it into a labyrinth of art, architecture and history.
 Explore his collection of historic artefacts throughout the house, including classical Greek busts, ancient Roman artefacts and, deep down in a shadowy crypt, an Egyptian sarcophagus.
 It is a one-of-a-kind.

 07